Josefina Castellví: Life and career

-On 8 October 2013 she won the Culture of the Generalitat of Catalonia Award, which distinguishes those people, entities, or institutions in any field that are worthy of institutional recognition for his or her contribution to Catalan culture, with preference for excellence, innovation, trajectory and projection, and bearing in mind their contribution during the year before of the concession.
+On 8 October 2013, she won the Culture of the Generalitat of Catalonia Award, which distinguishes those people, entities, or institutions in any field that are worthy of institutional recognition for his or her contribution to Catalan culture, with preference for excellence, innovation, trajectory and projection, and bearing in mind their contribution during the year before of the concession.
 In addition, on 13 May 2013 she received the Catalan of the year Award.

-In 2014 she was appointed vice-president of the Advisory Council for the Sustainable Development of Catalonia (CADS).
+In 2014, she was appointed vice-president of the Advisory Council for the Sustainable Development of Catalonia (CADS).

-On 5 March 2015 she received the August Pi i Sunyer Medal from the Faculty of Medicine of the University of Barcelona, in commemoration of International Women's Day.
-Researcher Josefina Castellví is the first woman to receive this medal.

-In spite of her retirement in 2000 Josefina Castellví remains active; to this day she continues to collaborate with the Advisory Council for the Sustainable Development of the Presidential Department of the Generalitat of Catalonia.
-She also continues to give lectures on her work in Antarctica, during which she testifies to the importance of this frozen desert.
-As the coldest place on Earth, she says, it is ideal for studying the capacity to adapt inherent in all organisms, which must change to survive, since, if they do not, they will disappear like the trees and plants that have disappeared from Antarctica.
+On 5 March 2015, she received the August Pi i Sunyer Medal from the Faculty of Medicine of the University of Barcelona, in commemoration of International Women's Day.
+Researcher Josefina Castellví was the first woman to receive this medal.
+Despite her retirement in 2000, Castellví remained active; she continued to collaborate with the Advisory Council for the Sustainable Development of the Presidential Department of the Generalitat of Catalonia.
+She also continued to give lectures on her work in Antarctica, during which she testified to the importance of this frozen desert.
+As the coldest place on Earth, she said, it is ideal for studying the capacity to adapt inherent in all organisms, which must change to survive, since, if they do not, they will disappear like the trees and plants that have disappeared from Antarctica.

-Josefina Castellví is the first Catalan and Spanish female oceanographer and has received many awards in recognition of her research.
+She was the first Catalan and Spanish female oceanographer and received many awards in recognition of her research.
 "The difficult part is to receive first prize", here she quoted the scientist Ramon Margalef, "because others come such as mimetic actions.”
-Of all the awards that she has, Josefina especially values two: the Gold Medal of the Generalitat of Catalonia (1994) and the Creu de Sant Jordi (2003), because they represent the homage of her city and country.
-Currently, Josefina Castellví still lives on the same floor where she was born, a testament to her devotion to origins.
+Of all the awards that she had, Josefina especially valued two: the Gold Medal of the Generalitat of Catalonia (1994) and the Creu de Sant Jordi (2003), because they represent the homage of her city and country.

+Castellví continued to live on the same floor where she was born, a testament to her devotion to origins.

 Josefina Castellví in 2003 receiving the decoration Cross of Saint Jordi.

+She died on 2 February 2026, at the age of 90.

 Works

-Josefina Castellví has written many books, more than 70 scientific articles in national and international magazines, and has chaired various international committees and commissions related to the oceans and Antarctica.
+Castellví wrote many books, more than 70 scientific articles in national and international magazines, and chaired various international committees and commissions related to the oceans and Antarctica.
 Among her books are the following: